ixnix/abci/index.md

 - Advanced Geoinformatics, 2020 spring, 2020 fall, 2021 spring

 ## Notes
-- Dr. Alan Robock, editor of Reviews of Geophysics and a professor at Rutgers, wrote two pieces on how to prepare a manuscript to increase your chance of getting a speedy and fair review.
-[Part 1](https://eos.org/editors-vox/getting-your-paper-published-part-1-dont-annoy-the-reviewers), [Part 2](https://eos.org/editors-vox/getting-your-paper-published-part-2-good-grammar-clear-figures).
+- Dr. Alan Robock, Editor of Reviews of Geophysics and a professor at Rutgers University, wrote two pieces on how to prepare a manuscript to increase your chance of getting a speedy and fair review.
+[Part 1](https://eos.org/editors-vox/getting-your-paper-published-part-1-dont-annoy-the-reviewers) and [Part 2](https://eos.org/editors-vox/getting-your-paper-published-part-2-good-grammar-clear-figures).